About

 A registered British Charity (No. 1075405), the Trust facilitates charitable giving to all 10 UC campuses.
 Donors from the UK and European can access tax-effective giving options to any funds or scholarships at the campuses.
 This includes funding to advance medical research, study abroad scholarships, climate change research – among so many others!

-In 2008, the University of California, Los Angeles became a shareholder of the UC Trust (UK) with the goal of creating a development office for Europe.
+In 2008, the University of California, Los Angeles became a shareholder of the UC Trust with the goal of creating a development office for Europe.
 Janet Napolitano, Vivan-Lee Nyitray, and Gene Block opened the Trust's office in Holborn, London, in May 2016 [as seen in the photo above].
 In 2020, the University of California, San Diego became the second UC campus to become a shareholder.